 Re-joining the L G P S

-If you re-join the L G P S and you have deferred benefits in an L G P S fund in England or Wales, your deferred benefits will generally be automatically joined with your new active pension account.
+If you re-join the L G P S and you have deferred benefits in an L G P S fund in England or Wales, your deferred benefits will generally be automatically joined with your new active pension account, unless you decide to keep them separate.
 You will have 12 months from re-joining the scheme to make your decision.
 Your employer may allow you longer to decide.

 Different rules apply if you have deferred benefits in an L G P S fund in England or Wales because you opted out of the Scheme on or after 11 April 2015.
 You cannot join those benefits with your new active pension account.
 They will remain as a separate deferred benefit.